ystv/transmission-light/README.md

 The arduino is controlled by HTTP GET requests and is in the format \<IP address\>/?[request].

+This can also be controlled from the desk push-buttons, see the controller section.

 ## GET requests

 * Turn on rehearsal light - \<IP address\>/?rehearsal_on